invesdwin/invesdwin-instrument/README.md

 ### Spring-Boot-Devtools

 Also note spring-boot-devtools uses a `org.springframework.boot.devtools.restart.RestartLauncher` that reinitializes the application in a nested classloader.
 This restart mechanism can be disabled via the system property `spring.devtools.restart.enabled=false`.
 To work around this, use `org.aspectj.weaver.loadtime.Agent.agentmain("", InstrumentationSavingAgent.getInstrumentation());` inside the nested classloader to reinitialize AspectJ.
 Also you might have to add the AspectJ weaver option `-Xreweavable` to make it work properly.
+For more details see: https://github.com/invesdwin/invesdwin-instrument/issues/24

 ## Support